Skip to main content

 Martini vs Cosmopolitan

-Martini and cosmopolitan get compared often because they occupy similar territory — but the differences matter.
+If you're choosing between Martini and Cosmopolitan, the differences matter.
 This page puts the data side by side so you can see exactly where they diverge on flavor, nutrition, and use case.

 Option A